hudua/azureml-databricks/guides/data-factory-orchestration.md

 First, create an Azure Databricks linked service in Azure Data Factory:

-* Create a new linked service
+* Create a new linked service: Manage --> Linked services --> New --> Compute --> Databricks
+![alt text][guides/images/1.PNG]

-* You can select the relevant Databricks service and get the token here
+* You can select the relevant Databricks service and get the token here.
+Selet existing interactive cluster for now.
+Once you enter the access token, you should be able to select cluster ID.
+![alt text][guides/images/2.PNG]
+![alt text][guides/images/3.PNG]

 * Test the connection and then save

 #### Azure Data Factory pipeline of Databricks notebook